understanding-ml/COLA/docs/quickstart.rst

 **Error: "Counterfactual data not set"**

-Solution: Add counterfactuals to COLAData before creating COLA
+Solution: Before creating COLA, you should add counterfactuals to COLAData, or you can input counterfactuals when initializing COLAData.

 .. code-block:: python